Salvador Chacón

-Salvador Chacón (born September 2, 1984) is a Mexican actor, producer and director best known for his role as Pablo in the FX original series Mayans M.C..
-He currently stars as Gerardo Ortiz-Niño in Apple TV's space series For All Mankind.
-Additionally he's appeared in Blackish, NCIS and The Chi amongst others.
+Salvador Chacón (born September 2, 1984) is a Mexican-American actor, producer and director.
+He stars as Gerardo Ortiz-Niño in Apple TV's space series For All Mankind.
+Additionally he's is widely recognized for his role as Pablo in the FX original series Mayans M.C..
+He has appeared in Blackish, NCIS and The Chi amongst others.
 He is a founder and executive producer at Wild Goats Creative and he is part of the director duo "Los Chacon" together with his sibling, photographer Aldo Chacon.

 Early life

 Salvador Alfonso Gutiérrez Chacón a.k.a.
 Salvador Chacón was born in Mexico D.F. on September 2, 1984.
 He grew up between Mexico City and Cuernavaca Morelos and later moved to the U.S. to pursue a Drama degree at The University of Texas Pan-American.
 After graduating, he worked multiple jobs in film and Television before making the move to Los Angeles to focus on acting.